 - The next item you should write on your invitation is the place where the event will be held.
 If your guests aren't familiar with the party location, include directions in the envelope with the invitation.
 We know everyone has Google maps on their phone but it's a very nice gesture to add a map for those unfamiliar with the location.

 - Clearly write the date of your party, including date and day of the week.

 - Your invitation also needs to tell your guests what time to arrive and approximate or definite length of your party if there will be a specific end time.

 - You'll want to ask your guests to RSVP to your event, in order to let you know if they will be attending.
 Give them a date by which you'll need a response.
-Also include with your invitation information telling them how to RSVP.
+Also, include with your invitation information telling them how to RSVP.
 This might be a phone number, email address, or response card.

-- If there will be a question regarding how guests should dress for you party, be sure to let them know.
+- If there will be a question regarding how guests should dress for your party, be sure to let them know.
 Is it a black tie party?
 Should they come in dressy business attire?
 Are bathing suits the only garments necessary?

 - Provide a rain date if you're planning a party outdoors and don't have an indoor backup plan in case of bad weather.

 - Be specific about who is invited, whether addressee only, with guest, or with spouse and children.

 - Always send written invitations for formal events such as business gatherings, formal dinners, and special occasions like showers, weddings or events honoring someone.